nickrodd/HDMSpectra/README.md

 ## Examples

-A demonstration of using HDMSpectra to reproduce a number of figures in [20xx.xxxxx](https://arxiv.org/abs/20xx.xxxxx) is provided [here](https://github.com/nickrodd/HDMSpectra/tree/master/examples).
-Further documentation of all features can be found in the examples also.
+A demonstration of how to access the basic features of HDMSpectra is provided [here](https://github.com/nickrodd/HDMSpectra/tree/master/examples).
+An example of how to reproduce many of the figures in [20xx.xxxxx](https://arxiv.org/abs/20xx.xxxxx) is also provided.

-As a minimal example, the 1 EeV spectrum in the figure above can be generated with
+As a minimal example, the 1 EeV spectrum in the figure above can be generated as follows

 ```
 import numpy as np
+from HDMSpectra import HDMSpectra

+xvals = np.logspace(-4.,0.,1000)
+dNdx = HDMSpectra.spec(22, 5, xvals, 1.e9)
 ```